dineshbabu/SpringJPA_from_plural_sight/README.md

 * Clone project to your machine using git - "git clone https://github.com/dlbunker/ps-guitar-db.git"
 * Import the project into your IDE using the maven pom.xml.
 In spring STS suite this is done by importing an existing maven project
 * Run the JUnit tests in the src/test/java folder.
 If all pass you are good to go.

+There is a branch of this project "Spring_Data_Jpa_from_Plural_sight" which converted this JPA project to Spring Dat JPA project.
+View the difference to see the how little code is needed in Spring Data JPA by switching to the branch and clicking on the compare button